Town of Chamonix in the winter

 ❄️ Best Chamonix Tours & Experiences

-1. Drive Your Own Dog Sled Excursion (mushed-led available)
+1. Drive Your Own Dog Sled Excursion (mushed-led also available)

 2. Small Group Ice Climbing Lesson (suitable for beginners)

-3. QC Terme Spa Day Pass (perfect for a day off!)
+3. QC Terme Spa Day Pass (perfect for a day off of the slopes!)

 🛏️ Best Chamonix Hotels